substack/tap-colorize/readme.markdown

 `'underscore'`.
 Use an array for a color with a string prefix if you want to preface an rgb array color.

+# attributes

+## stream.mode

+The ansi codes for the buffered output are placed into `stream.mode` in case you need to print out extra data before the next line comes in.
+This is useful for patching `console.log()` to show up in the ordinary terminal color and then setting the `stream.mode` back for the next line of output.

+Some terminals can do this with `'\x1b7'` to push and `'\x1b8'` to pop the terminal context with attributes, but support for this feature is not widespread.

+If there is no active mode, `stream.mode` is `null`.

 # usage

 There is also a command-line program in this package.